lumol-org/lumol/doc/src/input/md.md

 ### Berendsen thermostat

-The Berendsen barostat is described [here][BerendsenThermostat], and provide a simple exponential relaxation of the temperature to a target value.
+The Berendsen thermostat is described [here][BerendsenThermostat], and provide a simple exponential relaxation of the temperature to a target value.
 In the input, it is declared with the `Berendsen` thermostat type, a target `temperature` value, and a `timestep`.